rootCircle/cpast_mono/clex.specs.md

 ### CharacterSet

 Just _Character_ enclosed within singles quotes to represent the character set.
-They are by design enclosed in single quotes, so as to differentiate character set from _DataType_, so as to avoid ambiguity.
+They are by design enclosed in single quotes, to differentiate character set from _DataType_, to avoid ambiguity.

 ### GroupNo

 Represents the group number for back-referencing.
 One awesome thing about clex language is its support for dynamic back-references as compared to static ones as found in regex.
-Each _CapturingGroup_ captures and stores a element by value indexed from 1.
+Each _CapturingGroup_ captures and stores an element by value indexed from 1.
 Obviously, it can't be more than the number of _CapturingGroup_ present in _ClexLanguage_.

 ### Reference

 _Reference_ can be a back-reference to a capturing group (GroupNo) or a numeric value (i64).
 It is used in Range to specify the bounds.
 If not specified, default values are used.
 Prime purpose of _Reference_ is to act as an abstraction layer to store the literal value or the reference of the value that will be guaranteed to be available in future upon use.

 Back-referencing is done by using `"\\" GroupNo`, in this case the value in that specific Group is de-referenced upon use and put back in as a value.

+lex uses 1-based indexing for backreferences, rather than zero-based like many other regular expression engines.

 ### PositiveReference